Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 The Saint can not achieve his mystic ecstacy in society, however.
 Only in solitude can he attain through suffering that clarity of vision, that inner tempering which enables him to lead his people out of the wilderness into the Promised Land.
 This is Withdrawal-and-Return, the plot of the fables of many civilizations, the story of the foundling who grew to greatness, the tale of the re-birth of the agricultural God, Christ's sojourn in the Wilderness.

 The intuition that the withdrawal obtains its moral sanction from the return to this world exhibits Christianity; moral superiority over Hellenism.
-Life is Action, and a[^to-15] transformation of the microcosm must work itself out in the macrocosm.[^to-16] The Greek philosophers considered withdrawal as the ultimate state of bliss.
+Life is Action, and a transformation of the microcosm must work itself out in the macrocosm.[^to-16] The Greek philosophers considered withdrawal as the ultimate state of bliss.
 Plato's captives return to the cave with a heavy heart.
 Christianity, on the other hand, sees the test of the ordeal in the quality of the return, that will lead the captives towards the light.

 Here Toynbee's mythology of the genesis of civilizations recurs.
 The state of Yin is disturbed in the microcosm, which suffers its crisis in solitude and whose inner reconciliation enables the macrocosm to participate in creativity.
 Growth exhibits beats of the universal rhythm of which withdrawal-and-return represent subsidiary pulsations.
 Peace results from activity, reconciliation from suffering, harmony from discord.